Domesticated plants and animals of Austronesia: Syzygium malaccense (mountain apple)

 The mountain apple (Syzygium malaccense) along with the closely related species like the water apple (Syzygium aqueum) and the Java apple (Syzygium samarangense), are native throughout Island Southeast Asia and were cultivated since prehistory.
 They were all carried by Austronesians into the Pacific and planted deliberately.

 They were valued primarily for their abundant edible fruits.
 It is also used for timber (usually for building houses) and parts of the trees are used in traditional medicine.
 The attractive flowers are also worn as personal hair adornments and in making leis.
 They were primarily propagated through cuttings by Melanesians and Polynesians.
 The groves of mountain apples found in the Pacific are often remnants of ancient plantings, as the seeds of the fruits are too large to be dispersed by the native birds.
 Related species endemic to the Pacific Islands were also utilized similarly, like Syzygium corynocarpum and Syzygium neurocalyx.

 There numerous names for mountain apples in Austronesian languages.
 In the Philippines, the terms can be reconstructed to Proto-Philippine *makúpa, with cognates including Ilocano, Aklanon, and Cebuano makúpa; and Tagalog and Bikol makópa.

 In Oceania, there are several cognate sets reconstructible for mountain apples and related species.
 Four of which are *pokaq, *marisapa, *sakau and *cay, with limited reflexes and may have originally referred to other species.
 The most widespread cognate set, however, can be reconstructed to Proto-Oceanic *kapika.
 Its cognates include Mussau kaviu; Seimat ahi, Lou keik; Maenge and Nakanai gaiva; Tami kapig; Yabem àing; Motu gavika; Bola kavika; Babatana kapika; Gela gaviga; Kwara'ae ʻafiʻo; Paamese ahie; Wayan, Niue, East Uvean, and Bauan kavika; Tongan fekika; Anutan kapika; Marquesan kehika; Mangarevan keʻika; Tahitian ʻahiʻa; Hawaiian ʻoohiaʻai; Rarotongan kaʻika; and Māori kahika.
-In Māori, the names have shifted to Metrosideros fulgens, which have similar-looking flowers, as Malay apples did not survive into Aotearoa.
+In Māori, the names have shifted to Metrosideros fulgens, which have similar-looking flowers, as Malay apples did not survive into New Zealand.